shinyorg/templates/ProjectTemplates/ShinyApp/Documentation.md

 <!--#endif-->
 <!--#if (audio)-->
 ## MAUI Audio Plugin

-_Provides the ability to play audio inside a .NET MAUI application.
-Written by Gerald Versluis_
+_Provides the ability to play audio inside a .NET MAUI application. - Written by Gerald Versluis_

 * [GitHub](https://github.com/jfversluis/Plugin.Maui.Audio)

 <!--#endif-->
 <!--#if (fingerprint)-->
 ## Fingerprint Plugin

-_Written by Sven-Michael Stübe_
+_A plugin for accessing the fingerprint, Face ID or other biometric sensors. - Written by Sven-Michael Stübe_

 * [Fingerprint Plugin](https://github.com/smstuebe/xamarin-fingerprint)

 <!--#endif-->
 <!--#if (usehttp)-->
 ## Refit HTTP Client

 _The automatic type-safe REST library_

 * [GitHub](https://github.com/reactiveui/refit)